gevent/gevent/doc/gevent.threadpool.rst

        .. note:: As implemented, attempting to use :meth:`Threadpool.appy` from inside another function that
-          was itself spawned in a threadpool (any threadpool) will cause the function to be run immediatesly.
+          was itself spawned in a threadpool (any threadpool) will cause the function to be run immediately.

+       .. versionchanged:: 1.1a2
+          Now raises any exception raised by *func* instead of dropping it.